 Verify the amount of data required for the barcode.
 Some barcode types have maximum data limitations.
 For example, Code 39 can handle up to approximately 20 characters, while Data Matrix (a 2D barcode) can handle hundreds of characters.

 Verify the type of data.
 Though most barcode symbologies can encode alphanumeric data, a few can only encode numeric data, such as UPC, Interleaved 2 of 5, and Intelligent Mail.

 Can I create the barcode as an image or a font?

 There are several ways to generate a barcode: barcode font, barcode component, or barcode application.

 A barcode font requires a font encoder to encode its data.
 Encode means to take data in one form and change it to another form.
 To ensure that the encoded data is properly generated and has the start/stop characters, the encoder runs a calculation.
 Once the data is encoded, the barcode font can be applied.

 A barcode created with a component or application performs the encoding within the control/product and then paints the barcode on a canvas as an image.

 What is my experience level using the technology?

-The reason barcode technology is complicated is because there are so many barcode types, barcode standards, and product options.
+The reason barcode technology is complicated is that there are so many barcode types, barcode standards, and product options.
 It is possible to get so oversaturated with information, it becomes difficult to find a starting point.
-When the ultimate goal is to generate barcodes, taking the time to learn about a symbology, standard, or product can be time consuming.
+When the ultimate goal is to generate barcodes, taking the time to learn about a symbology, standard, or product can be time-consuming.